Puberty Workshop and Curriculum

 This ground breaking five-part program developed by experienced health educators and physicians, features captivating animation, a mix of diverse kids, teen hosts plus Peter Richel, MD and Lisa Thornton, MD.
 Designed to work in coed as well as single gender classes, the program arms students with everything they need to know about the emotional and physical changes of puberty.

-The Puberty Workshop includes an extensive 100-page Teacher Resource Book specifically designed to help educators not only teach this subject with confidence, but include parents and administrators in the process.
+The Puberty Workshop includes an extensive 100-page Teacher Resource Book in PDF format specifically designed to help educators not only teach this subject with confidence, but include parents and administrators in the process.

 What Is Puberty?